davidjsmith44/NLP-Fed-Speeches/src/schedule.md

         -interest rates
         -Fed speeches
         -FX rates (and any other variables)
-    5. Extract the time series of principal components over time
-    6. Create graphs of these things
     7. Convert these into dataframe
     8. Train, test, cv split
     9. Begin doing partial autocorrelations on the data